jfbu/texdimens/texdimens/README.md

 ## Macros of this package

-All macros are expandable.
-At time of writing they may not be f-expandable, but (perhaps) in future final versions will expand fully in two steps.
-This refinement is anyhow not really important as TeX engines now support the `\expanded` primitive.
+The macros defined by the package are expandable, and will expand completely in an `\edef`, or in a `\dimexpr...\relax` construc.
+As they parse their inputs via `\dimexpr` they can be nested (with suitable postfix dimension unit added to inner macro).

+Apart for the `\texdimin<uu>up` in case of a negative input, they will even expand completely under f-expansion.

-Negative dimensions behave as if replaced by their absolute value, then at last step the sign (if result is not zero) is applied.
+Negative dimensions behave as if replaced by their absolute value, then at last step the sign (if result is not zero) is applied (so "down" means "towards zero", and "up" means "away from zero").

 1. For input `X` equal to (or sufficiently close to) `\maxdimen` and those units `uu` for which `\maxdimen` is not exactly